MerlinPCarson/gamma-spectra_denoising/README.md

 - denoise.py

-  Tests trained model on validation data, generates plots to view the results (default is clean generative model, "--gennoise" flag tests noise mask model).
+  Tests trained model on validation data, generates plots to view the results.
+The model type and network parameters are loaded from the model history file (best_model.npy) generated during training.

 - idCVX.py

   Radionuclide classification script using convex optimization.
-Uses templates.h5 created by gen_templates.py script.
+Uses templates.h5 created by gen_templates.py script for the bases.
+Loads spectra from a .h5 file created by build_dataset or denoising script.

 - cvx.py